iterative/dvc.org/content/docs/command-reference/pull.md

 └── train.dvc
 ```

-We can now just run `dvc pull` to download the most recent `data/data.xml`,
+We can now run `dvc pull` to download the most recent `data/data.xml`,
 `model.pkl`, and other DVC-tracked files into the <abbr>workspace</abbr>:

 ```dvc